 Ireland’s National Drugs Strategy (Interim) 2009–16 was launched on 10 September 2009.
 The overall strategic aim is to continue to tackle the harm caused to individuals and society by the misuse of drugs, through a concerted focus on the five pillars of supply reduction, prevention, treatment, rehabilitation and research.
 Five strategic aims are set out:

 A set of specific objectives and key performance indicators are set out under each of the strategy’s five pillars.
 These are further elaborated through 63 actions spread across the different pillars, which list the agencies responsible for delivering them.

 While the National Drugs Strategy is predominately focused on illicit drugs, Action 1 called for the establishment of a steering group to develop a national substance misuse strategy aimed at covering both illicit drugs and alcohol.
-The steering group’s report was launched on 7 February 2012 and proposals based on it are being developed by government.
+The steering group’s report was launched on 7 February 2012 and measures based on it, such as the Public Health (Alcohol) Bill 2015, have been developed by government.

 The Department of Health is responsible for the day-to-day operational coordination of drug policy.
-It carries out its work in this area through two units: the Drugs Policy Unit, which is tasked with the overall implementation of the National Drugs Strategy and manages the Oversight Forum on Drugs; and the Drugs Programme Unit, which is responsible for the management and administration of funds for the Drugs Initiatives Programmes carried out in Drugs Task Force areas.
+It carries out its work in this area through the Drugs Policy Unit, which is tasked with the overall implementation of the National Drugs Strategy, manages the Oversight Forum on Drugs and is responsible for the management and administration of funds for the Drugs Initiatives Programmes carried out in Drugs Task Force areas.
 It is also in charge of the National Co-ordinating Committee for Drug and Alcohol Task Forces.